Dasync/AsyncEnumerable/README.md

 The `Reset` method must not be on the `IEnumerator` interface, and should be considered as deprecated.
 Create a new enumerator instead.
 This is the reason why the 'oneTimeUse' flag was removed in version 2 of this library.

-__8: How can I do synchronous for-each enumeration though IAsyncEnumerable?__
+__8: How can I do synchronous for-each enumeration through IAsyncEnumerable?__

 You can use extension methods like `IAsyncEnumerable.ToEnumerable()` to use built-in `foreach` enumeration, BUT you should never do that!
 The general idea of this library is to avoid thread-blocking calls on worker threads, where converting an `IAsyncEnumerable` to `IEnumerable`